dib-lab/khmer/doc/dev/getting-started.rst

       make

    This compiles the C++ source code into something that Python can run.
-If the command fails, we apologize -- please `go create a new issue
+If the command fails, we apologize—please `go create a new issue
    <https://github.com/dib-lab/khmer/issues?direction=desc&sort=created&state=open>`__,
    paste in the failure message, and we'll try to help you work through it!